 su /CMD program

 The command line argument will start the mentioned program with elevated privileges.
-This comes very handily in the day to day tasks.
+This comes very handy in day-to-day tasks.

 Another way of using this tiny little utility is by adding it to your PATH Environment Variable.
 By adding Supershell installation directory to your path variable, you are practically making it available everywhere on your system.

 Once added to the path, su command is available anywhere on your system.
 Open a CMD window and just type in su to open a new CMD window with elevated permissions.
-Similarly, the command with an extra argument will also work as it is.
+Similarly, the command with an extra argument will also work.

 This might not be the exact su functionality offered by Linux, but this is as close it can get to it.
 Remember that if you normally do not have Admin privileges or you are logged in as a standard user, you won’t be able to use this tool.